The Geometry of Representational Failures in Vision Language Models: Representation Extraction and Validation

 \spara{Qualitative Validation.} While these vectors are derived from controlled synthetic environments, we first verify their transferability to natural images.
 Figure \ref{fig:steering} demonstrates a qualitative success: by injecting the ``blue'' concept vector and subtracting ``red'', we force Qwen to perceive a red rose as blue while maintaining textual fluency and topical pertinence.

-\spara{Quantitative Analysis: Discrimination vs. Distillation.} We systematically evaluate steering performance on a custom dataset of 60 labeled real-world images (10 per color).
+\spara{Quantitative Analysis: Probes vs. Centroids.} We systematically evaluate steering performance on a custom dataset of 60 labeled real-world images (10 per color).

 For each image, we perform a targeted intervention: removing the ground-truth color vector and injecting a target color vector.
 We prompt the model to report the color of the object represented both with and without the injection of the target color, and check how the model's responses change from the original correct color to the injected one.
 We measure the success rate of the model in reporting the new, injected color across 300 total steering operations (10 for each ordered color pair).

-The result, summarized in \cref{tab:steering_acc_real}, reveal a stark contrast between the two extraction methods. \textbf{(i) Failure of Naive Discrimination:} Raw probes (Probe) fail almost completely on Qwen and Gemma (3.7\% accuracy).
+The result, summarized in \cref{tab:steering_acc_real}, reveal a stark contrast between the two extraction methods. \textbf{(i) Failure of Naive Probing:} Raw probes (Probe) fail almost completely on Qwen and Gemma (3.7\% accuracy).
 This supports our hypothesis that discriminative objectives, without geometric constraints, learn ``shortcut'' directions that do not generalize to the model's actual structure. \textbf{(ii) Impact of Structural Regularization:} Applying PCA regularization (PCA Probe) consistently improves performance over naive probing (e.g., Qwen improves from 3.7\% to 32.2\%).
 In the case of InternVL, it even achieves peak performance (92.0\%).
 However, this improvement is highly inconsistent across architectures, yielding only 16.3\% accuracy for Gemma. \textbf{(iii) Robustness of Geometric Distillation:} The Centroid-based method demonstrates superior stability, achieving at least 84.7\% accuracy across all three models.

 Crucially, all concept vectors were distilled from synthetic data using a single RGB value per color.
 The fact that centroid vectors successfully steer natural images containing complex lighting and varied shades suggests they capture a robust representation of color that aligns with the model's internal concept ``template''.